radian-software/mla-tex/README.md

 You can prevent the Works Cited from being placed on a new page by providing the `[workscitedsamepage]` documentclass option.

+You can put page numbers in the lower-right corner rather than the upper-right corner by providing the `[lowerrightpagenumbers]` documentclass option.

 ## Advanced usage

 To cause a field to be omitted in the printed document, with not even